apache/openwhisk-runtime-go/docs/DEPLOY.md

 # Deployment options

-There are a few images provided: the `actionloop-base` and the `action-golang-v1.19` and `action-golang-v1.20` are available.
+There are a few images provided: the `actionloop-base` and the `action-golang-v1.<VERSION>` are available.
 Each image accepts different input in the deployment.

 <a name="actionloop">